Fractured Flickers: Content

+Many prominent figures of the 1960s were lampooned, including TV icons such as "Uncle Walt" Disney (after signing off, "Well that oughta hold the little stinkers for tonight").
+Bob Newhart's distinctive, hesitant delivery was frequently mimicked for droll narration.
+A segment based on the Kennedy family (and produced long before airtime) was excised from all copies of the series when John F. Kennedy was assassinated so that it was never shown; although a throwaway line to another character named John Fitzgerald slipped through.
+This segment remains lost to this day.

 Each episode also featured a celebrity guest whom Conried would interview.
 Most were popular TV or film personalities of the 1960s such as Fabian, Bob Denver, Deborah Walley, Rod Serling, and Rose Marie.
 Many of them caught the spirit of the show, and answered Conried's scripted questions with tongue in cheek.

-Many prominent figures of the 1960s were lampooned, including TV icons such as "Uncle Walt" Disney (after signing off, “Well that oughta hold the little stinkers for tonight”).
-Bob Newhart's distinctive hesitant delivery was frequently mimicked for droll narration.
-A segment based on the Kennedy family (and produced long before airtime) was excised from all copies of the series when John F. Kennedy was assassinated so that it was never shown; although a throwaway line to another character named John Fitzgerald slipped through.
-This segment remains lost to this day.
+Even Bob Newhart, often impersonated by Bill Scott on the program, agreed to appear on camera with a mock protest of the program.